Double feature: The 21st century years

-In 2022, Russian cinema launched double features with American and Russian movies.
+In 2022, Russian cinema launched double features with U.S. and Russian films.
 The first film is a Hollywood blockbuster, it designated as "free pre-feature service".
 The second film, designated as main feature, is Russian patriotic propaganda movie or short film (tickets are sold for it).

+In 2023, many theaters began offering double features for the live-action film version of Mattel's Barbie and biopic drama Oppenheimer as part of the "Barbenheimer" phenomenon.
+The two films – which were noted for their tonal and genre contrast – were released on July 21 in the United States and many other countries in Europe.